 Less than eight years later, astronauts Neil Armstrong and Buzz Aldrin walked on the lunar surface, safely transported thousands of miles by a space vehicle whose boosters were tested and proven flight-worthy at Stennis Space Center.

 The selection of the Mississippi site was a logical and practical one.
 The land offered water access, essential for transporting large rocket stages, components and loads of propellants.
 It also provided the 13,800-acre test facility with an acoustical buffer zone of close to 125,000 acres, which is still considered a national asset.

 An S-IC stage of the Saturn V rocket is hoisted into place.

 The center's primary mission at the onset was to flight certify all first and second stages of the Saturn V rocket for the Apollo program.
 This program began with a static test firing on April 23, 1966, and continued into the early 1970s.

 Proof of the contributions made by Stennis Space Center to America's space program was that all the Apollo space vehicle boosters did their job without a single failure, including those for the Apollo 11 mission the landing of the first men on the moon.

-Over the years, SSC has evolved into a multidisciplinary facility made up of NASA and 30 other resident agencies engaged in space and environmental programs and the national defense, including the U.S. Navy's world-class oceanographic research community.
+Over the years, Stennis has evolved into a multidisciplinary facility comprised of NASA and more than 40 other resident agencies engaged in space and environmental programs and the national defense, including the U.S. Navy's world-class oceanographic research community.

-SSC has undergone a number of name changes.
+Stennis has undergone a number of name changes.
 Its original name, Mississippi Test Operations, was changed to Mississippi Test Facility in 1965.
-In 1974, the facility was named the National Space Technology Laboratories reporting to NASA Headquarters in Washington, D.C.
+In 1974, the facility was named the National Space Technology Laboratories, reporting to NASA Headquarters in Washington, D.C.